thomasisberg/macos-web-development/README.md

 The custom PHP ini file is installed as a symlink in each PHP version, pointing to `/usr/local/php/php.ini`.
 One file for all PHP versions = enjoy. 🥳

-## Installing macos-web-development
+## Installing macos-web-development (self installation)

 **macos-web-development** was originally not intended to be installed, and works fine by just executing `./macos-web-delopment.sh` from your downloaded repository.
 [See Usage below](#usage).

-If you install macos-web-development you can execute it from anywhere by replacing `./macos-web-delopment.sh` with `macos-web-delopment` in the Usage instructions below.
+If you self install macos-web-development you can execute it from anywhere by replacing `./macos-web-delopment.sh` with `macos-web-delopment` in the Usage instructions below.
 This is primarily useful for future [complementary installations](#complementary-installation).

-#### How to
+#### How to self install

 ```bash
 ./self-install